matejskubic/ser-research/BE%2Dterna-SER-Connectors/BE%2Dterna-SER-Connectors-for-Dynamics-365-Finance-and-Operations/DIIA-Connector/DIIA-connector-APIs/API-type%3A-%22perform%22.md

-APis for the following validations are included:
+APis for the following data are included:

-Invoice document consistency validation
+- Invoice creation and posting (PerformPost)
+- Invoice creation (PerformPark)
+- (PerformLink)
 Invoice account assignment validation